Frederick A. Douglass High School (Oklahoma City)

 Frederick A. Douglass High School is a public high school in the city of Oklahoma City, Oklahoma.
-The school began as a segregated school.
-It is named for Frederick Douglass.
-The school is known for its role in serving African-American students in the state of Oklahoma and has produced a variety of academic researchers and civic leaders as well as military figures.
-Frederick Douglass Moon, the longest-serving principal at the school, went on to play a major role in the desegregation movement in the middle of the 20th century.
-Working from 1940 to 1961 at the High School, he went on to be elected to the Oklahoma City Board of Education in 1972 and served as its first African-American president in 1974.
-It is also known for its music program and the teacher, Zelia Breaux, who created the program that helped produce several notable musicians.
+The school began as a segregated school for African American students.
+It is named for American abolitionist Frederick Douglass.
+The school has a rich history and is known for its role in serving African-American students in the state of Oklahoma, and has produced a variety of academic researchers and civic leaders as well as military figures.

+It was founded as the Colored School, and is also known as Douglass High School.

+About

-The school is located at 900 North Martin Luther King Avenue.
+The Frederick A. Douglass High School is located at 900 North Martin Luther King Avenue.
 The Trojans are the school's mascot.
 The new school building was built in 2006.
 The school song is "Rise up O Douglassites!".
 It serves 9th to 12th grades.
 The school colors are black and orange.